peter-leonov/ngx_http_js_module/README.markdown

 ### variables

-Gieves an access to the request variables.
+Gives an access to the request variables.
 It return a wrapper object (of type Nginx.Variables) which can read and write all the variables the rewrite module can set.
-Our own variables defined with `js_set` are also avalable through the `variables` property.
+Our own variables defined with `js_set` are also available through the `variables` property.

 	if (r.variables.ancient_browser)
 		return Nginx.HTTP_FORBIDDEN